mohammadkazemi/mmd_kzm_anki/postgres/Postgres.md

 	created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
 	updated_at TIMESTAMP
 );
-Now we insert some sample data to the table as follows:
 INSERT INTO posts (title, excerpt, body)
 VALUES
 	  ('test post 1','test post excerpt 1','test post body 1'),